 We are proud of the high-quality and safe drinking water that we provide our customers every day, and we take this responsibility very seriously.
 Our customers should be confident in the system’s water quality and safety.

-We recently sampled the City water system’s Lake Michigan source water and tap water to parallel similar testing the Michigan Department of Environment, Great Lakes, and Energy (EGLE) is conducting across the state.
-Our test results showed that our tap water concentration of PFOS and PFOA are well below the USEPA lifetime health advisory of 70 part per trillion (ppt) established by the U.S. Environmental Protection Agency and EGLE as well as regulatory limits being discussed.
+In April of 2019, the State of Michigan began a statewide sampling program and sampled all the surface water systems in the state for six consecutive months.
+Our test results showed that our tap water concentration of PFOS and PFOA are well below the EPA lifetime health advisory of 70 part per trillion (ppt) established by the EPA and state as well as regulatory limits being discussed.

 Info & Results